 Previously, Zoom’s IT team had to manually enforce IT security policies and software patches, which is a painful process for a hyper-growth company.
 Now with Workspace ONE, Zoom IT proactively secures the digital workspace of users, apps and endpoints.

 Zoom IT can continuously track device state, user details and authentication context to determine user and device risk.
-Moreover, with configurable data loss-prevention policies, Zoom’s IT team can monitor for threats, including malware, malicious apps and whether security protections inherent to a device’s operating system have been compromised (jailbroken devices).
-The IT team can automatically remediate with a remote lock, device wipe or changes in access control.
+Moreover, with configurable data loss prevention policies, Zoom’s IT team can monitor for threats, including malware, malicious apps and compromised security protections (such as with jailbroken devices).
+The IT team can automatically remediate by remotely locking, wiping or making access control changes for devices.

 Workspace ONE not only helps Zoom improve security compliance, it also saves IT a lot of time in rolling out updates.
 As Awad explains: “Instead of going around to see who from engineering has personally identifiable information or source code on their computer, we push out blanket policies.
 So instead of touching every device, we’re now installing Workspace ONE on the devices and pushing out policies to all devices simultaneously.
 That gives us peace of mind.”

-Pushing out operating system updates and patches is also becoming automated.
-Previously updating and patching was a manual process, with IT sending files to users and asking them to update their laptops; it was difficult to enforce across the company.
+Pushing out OS updates and patches is also becoming automated.
+Zoom’s updating and patching process used to be manual, with IT sending files to users and asking them to update their laptops; it was difficult to enforce across the company.
 “Workspace ONE helps us tick a lot of compliance boxes,” adds Awad.
 Now, if a third party needs to examine Zoom’s IT security processes, the team can show them the Workspace ONE dashboard.
 Previously, the IT team would have selected 10 laptops at random and carried out spot checks.

 Zoom uses Workspace ONE to help shorten the time it takes to prepare a new laptop for new employees.
-So far, they’ve reduced laptop provisioning from two hours to 15 minutes.
+So far, administrators have reduced laptop provisioning from two hours to 15 minutes.

 Remote encryption of laptops, automated policy updates and shorter laptop provisioning times have been initial priorities for Zoom with Workspace ONE.
 Chan says the company’s use of the solution will grow as Zoom grows, especially because Workspace ONE can integrate tightly with Zoom’s video communications software.